paiqo/Databricks-VSCode/README.md

 All these settings can either be configured on a global/user or on a workspace level.
 The recommendation is to use workspace configurations and then to include the localSyncFolders into your workspace for easy access to your notebooks and sync to GIT.
 Using a workspace configuration also allows you separate differnt Databricks Connections completely.

+**NOTE: Changing any of the connection settings only take effect once the connection is activated!
+If you make changes to your current connection, you need to activate another connection temporary and then the original one again!
+Alternatively, a restart of VSCode also works.**

 # Setup and Configuration (Databricks CLI Connection Manager)
 To use the Databricks CLI Connection Manager, you first need to install and configure the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html).
 Once you have created a connection or profiles, you can proceed here.